The Best PSO2 Builds by Odealo

 4. Skill Trees

-Our recommended setup was made for a level 75 Characters (the current cap on the English/North American server) with the Hunter main class and Fighter sub-class.
-For Hunter's side of things, we have chosen Skills that are focused around survivability, deflecting attacks, and keeping the enemy's attention, but we didn't forget about offensive power hidden in the Hunter skill tree and took advantage of that as well.
-Fighter Skill Tree was used to supplement the build's damage output and provide a much-needed offensive kick.
+Our recommended setup was made for a level 75 Characters (the current cap on the English/North American server) with the Techter main class and Hunter sub-class.
+For the Techter's side of things, we have chosen Skills that are focused on team support, sustainability, and maximizing the effectiveness of Wands.
+As for our Subclass, Hunter, it is built to increase damage output and survivability.
 The complete Skill Trees look as follows:

 |Core Hunter Skills: